BaiyangZhang/BaiyangZhang.github.io/_posts/2024-07-15-Constructing-a-Finite-Tension-Domain-Wall-in-4D-Part-I.md

 \hat{\phi}(\vec{x})\left\lvert{\phi}\right\rangle  = \phi(\vec{x})\left\lvert{\phi}\right\rangle ,
 $$

-Any wave functional can be given as a superposition of such eigen states.
+Any wave functional can be given as a superposition of such eigenstates.
 Let $\left\lvert{\Psi}\right\rangle$ be a well-behaved wave functions, it can be formally written as

 $$
 \left\lvert{\Psi}\right\rangle  = \int D\phi(\vec{x}) \, \Psi[\phi(\bullet)] \left\lvert{\phi(\bullet)}\right\rangle  ,